ktaranov/sqlserver-kit/Utilities/README.md

 Author: Microsoft<br/>
 Free version: Yes

-The tablediff utility is used to compare the data in two tables for non-convergence, and is particularly useful for troubleshooting non-convergence<br />
+The tablediff utility is used to compare the data in two tables for non-convergence, and is particularly useful for troubleshooting non-convergence in a replication topology.
-in a replication topology.
 This utility can be used from the command prompt or in a batch file to perform the following tasks:
- - A row by row comparison between a source table in an instance of Microsoft SQL Server acting as a replication Publisher and the destination table at one or more instances of SQL Server acting as replication Subscribers.
+ - A row by row comparison between a source table in an instance of SQL Server acting as a replication Publisher and the destination table at one or more instances
  - Perform a fast comparison by only comparing row counts and schema.
  - Perform column-level comparisons.
  - Generate a Transact-SQL script to fix discrepancies at the destination server to bring the source and destination tables into convergence.